MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 ---
-title: "Config the C++ #include cleanup tool"
+title: "Config C/C++ #include cleanup in Visual Studio"
-description: "Learn how to configure the C++ include cleanup tool for individual users and for your team." ms.date: 10/10/2023 ms.topic: "how-to" ms.custom: intro-overview
+description: "Learn how to configure C/C++ include cleanup." ms.date: 10/10/2023 ms.topic: "how-to"
+ms.custom: intro-overview
 ---
-# Config the C++ #include tool in Visual Studio
+# Config C/C++ #include cleanup in Visual Studio

-Starting with Visual Studio 17.7 preview 3, Visual Studio provides the `#include` cleanup tool to improve the quality of your code in the following ways:
+Starting with Visual Studio 17.7 preview 3, Visual Studio provides the `#include` cleanup tool to improve the quality of your C and C++ code in the following ways:
 - Offers to remove unused header files--improving build times.
 - Offers to add header files for code that is only working because another header file includes the necessary header file.